gfranko/jqfactory/README.md

    _jqfactory_ - Does not allow a widget to directly inherit from another widget.
 To use another plugin's methods/properties, you must reference all plugin instance properties that are stored on the jQuery namespace.
 Every plugin inherits from `$.jqfactory.common`.

+  **AMD**:

+   _jQueryUI Widget Factory_ - Does not provide AMD support.  **Note:** I talked to the jQueryUI Widget Factory core developer, Scott Gonzalez, recently and he said AMD support will be coming in a future release.

+   _jqfactory_ - AMD is supported.
+For more information about how to implement this, check out the other FAQ questions.

   **Events**:

    _jQueryUI Widget Factory_ - Allows you to add and remove plugin event handlers using the `_on()` and `_off()` methods.
 Also allows you to trigger events and their associated option callbacks by using the `_trigger()` method.